Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Introduction

 In this work we make the first step to use the SIGWs to test such PV phenomena.
-To this end, in this paper we focus on the simplest CS gravity coupled with a dynamical scalar field, and investigate its implications to the SIGWs during the radiation-dominated era.
-Without loss of generality, we choose the coupling function to be $\vartheta(\varphi)=\vartheta_0\varphi$, then we give the semianalytic expression used to calculate the power spectrum of SIGWs from the CS modified gravity, which contains the contributions from the general relativity (GR), $I_{\mathrm{GR}}$ and from the PV term, $I^A_{\mathrm{PV}}$, respectively.
+Usually the behaviour of matter contents of the universe on cosmological scales is mimicked by either perfect fluid or scalar condensation.
+In this paper we focus on the simplest CS gravity coupled with a dynamical scalar field, which effectively describes the matter contents of the universe.
+In particular, we assume the equation of state of the scalar field to be the form of the radiation, which enables us to investigate the implications to the SIGWs during the radiation dominated era.
+Moreover, we choose the coupling function to be the exponential form, so that we can obtain an analytic expression for the Green's function that is used to solve the equation of motion of the SIGWs.
+We give the semianalytic expression used to calculate the power spectrum of SIGWs from the CS modified gravity, which contains the contributions from the general relativity (GR), $I_{\mathrm{GR}}$ and from the PV term, $I^A_{\mathrm{PV}}$, respectively.
 In order to study the features of SIGWs from CS modified gravity, we evaluate the fractional energy density $\Omega_{\mathrm{GW}}$ and the degree of the circular polarization of SIGWs with the monochromatic and lognormal power spectra of primordial curvature perturbation, respectively.

 This paper is organized as follows.
 In section \ref{II}, we briefly introduce the CS modified gravity model and the equations of motion.
-In section \ref{III}, we first drive the equations of motion for the SIGWs from CS gravity, and then give the semianalytic expressions used to compute the power spectrum of the SIGWs.
+In section \ref{III}, we first derive the equations of motion for the SIGWs from CS gravity, and then give the semianalytic expressions used to compute the power spectrum of the SIGWs.
 In section \ref{IV}, we compute the fractional energy density and the degree of the circular polarization of SIGWs from CS modified gravity with some phenomenological examples to study the features of SIGWs.
 Our main conclusions are summarized in section \ref{V}.
-There are also two appendices, \ref{GA} and \ref{kernelI}, in which some mathematical calculations and the tedious semianalytic expressions involved in this paper are given in detail.
-In particular, in Appendix \ref{GA} we calculate the Green's function in a perturbative manner, from which we get the solutions to the equations of motion of the SIGWs.
+We give the detailed calculations and the tedious semianalytic expressions in appendix \ref{kernelI}.